The typical elements of a digital ad are assets, slogan, copy, logo and a call-to-action (CTA). Let’s have a look into each of them.

 What is A/B Testing?

 In order to understand the idea of A/B Testing, let’s start from the beginning.
-Why do marketers create content on websites, landing pages, social media platforms, blogs or in a form of paid ads?
+Why do marketers create content on websites, landing pages, social media platforms, blogs or in the form of paid ads?
 They aim to increase traffic and desirably convert visitors into customers, leading them down the conversion funnel.
-A/B Testing is a way to optimize on this funnel by means of analyzing what drives more conversions and deciding on a more effective solution.
+A/B Testing is a way to optimize this funnel by means of analyzing what drives more conversions and deciding on a more effective solution.
 Overall, the process of optimizing conversion rate is called CRO (Conversion Rate Optimization).
 As there are many common issues which can negatively influence conversion such as user pain points, it is worth testing to make sure that none of such problems is left unsolved.
 A/B Testing can bring such improvements as the aforementioned higher conversion, but also increased website traffic, lower shopping cart abandonment or decreased bounce rate.

 The benefits of A/B Testing